 This study is important in obtaining for the first time accurate baseline data about the number of Australians who have experienced child abuse and neglect.
 Equally importantly, it will provide important information about the nature of abuse, such as the age at which it occurs, who inflicts the abuse, and other contextual patterns.
-This information can be used in future to develop more effective ways to prevent and reduce child maltreatment using policy and practice initiatives
+This information can be used in the future to develop more effective ways to prevent and reduce child maltreatment using policy and practice initiatives

 THE IMPACT OF CHILD ABUSE AND NEGLECT

 Child abuse and neglect has a significant negative impact on people who experience it.
-Its influence extends far beyond the trauma it may inflict during childhood and can impact an individual throughout the whole course of their lives, including their physical and mental health, their adult relationships and other aspects fundamental to a person’s well-being.
+Its influence extends far beyond the trauma it may inflict during childhood and can impact an individual throughout the whole course of their lives, including their physical and mental health, their adult relationships, and other aspects fundamental to a person’s well-being.
 Reducing the number of children who experience abuse and neglect will not only protect Australia’s children but will also contribute to a healthy well-functioning society and reduce costs.

 WHAT IS THE ACMS?